bitextor/bitextor/README.md

 * `bicleaner`: path to the YAML configuration file of a pre-trained model.
 A number of pre-trained models are available at [https://github.com/bitextor/bitextor-data]
 * `bicleanerThreshold`: threshold for the confidence score obtained with bitextor to filter low-confidence segment pairs.
 It is recommended to set it to values in [0.5,0.7], even though it is set to 0.0 by default

-If the bicleaner model is not availalbe, it can be trained automatically by providing two parallel corpora:
+If the bicleaner model is not availalbe, the pipeline will try to train one automatically from the data provided through the config file options `initCorpusTrainPrefix` and `bicleanerCorpusTrainingPrefix`:
 ```yaml
 initCorpusTrainPrefix: ['/home/user/Europarl.en-fr.train']
 bicleanerCorpusTrainingPrefix: '/home/user/RF.en-fr'
 ```
-* `initCorpusTrainPrefix`: prefix to the parallel corpus used to train the statistical dictionaries (see section *Variables for document alignment using bilingual lexica*)
+* `initCorpusTrainPrefix`: prefix to parallel corpus (see section *Variables for document alignment using bilingual lexica*) that will be used to train statistical dictionaries which are part of the bicleaner model
-* `bicleanerCorpusTrainingPrefix`: prefix to the parallel corpus used to train the regressor that obtains the confidence score in Bicleaner
+* `bicleanerCorpusTrainingPrefix`: prefix to the parallel corpus that will be used to train the regressor that obtains the confidence score in Bicleaner
+It is important to provide different parallel corpora for these two options as this helps bicleaner to deal with unkown words (that do not apear in the statistical dictionaries) during scoring.

 ### Other post-processing variables
 Some other options can be configured to specify the output format of our corpus: